lmarzen/esp32-weather-epd/README.md

 3.7V Lipo Battery w/ 2 Pin JST Connector

 - Size is up to you.
-I used a 10000mah battery so that the device can operate on a single charge for >2 years.
+I used a 10000mah battery so that the device can operate on a single charge for >1 year.

 - The battery can be charged by plugging the FireBeetle ESP32 into the wall via the USB-C connector while the battery is plugged into the ESP32's JST connector.